Mokoto-K/une-ai-competition/readme.md

 if I can get access to real time traffic data and even if I could I would have to set up a model with a bunch of parameters and that seems like a daunting task.
 So I think it's the financial management system for now.

+#### 6th of January, 2025
+Built alot today, made some decision, not happy with all of them, very happy with how others turned out.
+Project is mostly complete in at this point, just have to decide if im going to connect it to an actual exchange to trade for the competition or create a simulation to trade off the last couple hundred days with a fake balance but real data... decide tomorrow, probably implement both and make a settings menu or something.
+I'm tired, alot of messy code to clean up tomorrow, alot of converting to classes i think.